 Saha, AK, Paul, A, Azeem, A & Paul, SK 2020, 'Mitigating partial-disruption risk: A joint facility location and inventory model considering customers’ preferences and the role of substitute products and backorder offers', Computers & Operations Research, vol. 117, pp. 1-26.View/Download from: Publisher's site

-Choudhury, TT, Paul, SK, Rahman, HF, Jia, Z & Shukla, N 2020, 'A systematic literature review on the service supply chain: research agenda and future research directions', Production Planning & Control, pp. 1-22.View/Download from: UTS OPUS or Publisher's site
+Choudhury, TT, Paul, SK, Rahman, HF, Jia, Z & Shukla, N 2020, 'A systematic literature review on the service supply chain: research agenda and future research directions', Production Planning & Control, pp. 1-22.View/Download from: Publisher's site

 Bappy, MM, Ali, SM, Kabir, G & Paul, SK 2019, 'Supply chain sustainability assessment with Dempster-Shafer evidence theory: Implications in cleaner production', Journal of Cleaner Production, vol. 237.View/Download from: Publisher's site

-Chowdhury, NA, Ali, SM, Mahtab, Z, Rahman, T, Kabir, G & Paul, S 2019, 'A Structural Model for Investigating the Driving and Dependence Power of Supply Chain Risks in the Readymade Garment Industry', Journal of Retailing and Consumer Services, vol. 51, pp. 102-113.View/Download from: UTS OPUS or Publisher's site
+Chowdhury, NA, Ali, SM, Mahtab, Z, Rahman, T, Kabir, G & Paul, S 2019, 'A Structural Model for Investigating the Driving and Dependence Power of Supply Chain Risks in the Readymade Garment Industry', Journal of Retailing and Consumer Services, vol. 51, pp. 102-113.View/Download from: Publisher's site

-Das, SK, Rahman, M, Paul, S, Armin, M, Roy, PN & Paul, N 2019, 'High-Performance Robust Controller Design of Plug-in Hybrid Electric Vehicle for Frequency Regulation of Smart Grid Using Linear Matrix Inequality Approach', IEEE Access, vol. 7, pp. 116911-116924.View/Download from: UTS OPUS or Publisher's site
+Das, SK, Rahman, M, Paul, S, Armin, M, Roy, PN & Paul, N 2019, 'High-Performance Robust Controller Design of Plug-in Hybrid Electric Vehicle for Frequency Regulation of Smart Grid Using Linear Matrix Inequality Approach', IEEE Access, vol. 7, pp. 116911-116924.View/Download from: Publisher's site

-Suhi, SA, Enayet, R, Haque, T, Ali, SM, Moktadir, MA & Paul, S 2019, 'Environmental sustainability assessment in supply chain: An emerging economy context', Environmental Impact Assessment Review, vol. 79, pp. 1-13.View/Download from: Publisher's site
+Suhi, SA, Enayet, R, Haque, T, Ali, SM, Moktadir, MA & Paul, S 2019, 'Environmental sustainability assessment in supply chain: An emerging economy context', Environmental Impact Assessment Review, vol. 79.View/Download from: Publisher's site

-Tumpa, TJ, Ali, SM, Rahman, MH, Paul, SK, Chowdhury, P & Rehman Khan, SA 2019, 'Barriers to green supply chain management: An emerging economy context', Journal of Cleaner Production, vol. 236, pp. 1-12.View/Download from: UTS OPUS or Publisher's site
+Tumpa, TJ, Ali, SM, Rahman, MH, Paul, SK, Chowdhury, P & Rehman Khan, SA 2019, 'Barriers to green supply chain management: An emerging economy context', Journal of Cleaner Production, vol. 236, pp. 1-12.View/Download from: Publisher's site

-Moktadir, MA, Ali, SM, Paul, SK & Shukla, N 2019, 'Barriers to big data analytics in manufacturing supply chains: A case study from Bangladesh', Computers and Industrial Engineering, vol. 128, pp. 1063-1075.View/Download from: UTS OPUS or Publisher's site
+Moktadir, MA, Ali, SM, Paul, SK & Shukla, N 2019, 'Barriers to big data analytics in manufacturing supply chains: A case study from Bangladesh', Computers and Industrial Engineering, vol. 128, pp. 1063-1075.View/Download from: Publisher's site

 Recently, big data (BD) has attracted researchers and practitioners due to its potential usefulness in decision-making processes.
 Big data analytics (BDA) is becoming increasingly popular among manufacturing companies as it helps gain insights and make decisions based on BD.
 However, there many barriers to the adoption of BDA in manufacturing supply chains.
 It is therefore necessary for manufacturing companies to identify and examine the nature of each barrier.
 Previous studies have mostly built conceptual frameworks for BDA in a given situation and have ignored examining the nature of the barriers to BDA.
 Due to the significance of both BD and BDA, this research aims to identify and examine the critical barriers to the adoption of BDA in manufacturing supply chains in the context of Bangladesh.
 This research explores the existing body of knowledge by examining these barriers using a Delphi-based analytic hierarchy process (AHP).
 Data were obtained from five Bangladeshi manufacturing companies.
 The findings of this research are as follows: (i) data-related barriers are most important, (ii) technology-related barriers are second, and (iii) the five most important components of these barriers are (a) lack of infrastructure, (b) complexity of data integration, (c) data privacy, (d) lack of availability of BDA tools and (e) high cost of investment.
 The findings can assist industrial managers to understand the actual nature of the barriers and potential benefits of using BDA and to make policy regarding BDA adoption in manufacturing supply chains.
 A sensitivity analysis was carried out to justify the robustness of the barrier rankings.